ska-telescope/ska-react-webapp-skeleton/README.md

 ### Writing

 We use Jest as the test running framework.
-It will look for test files within a number of locatioms, however the standard that the SKAO will employ will be the use of `.test.js` in the same folder as what is being tested.
+It will look for test files within a number of locations, however the standard that the SKAO will employ will be the use of `.test.js` in the same folder as what is being tested.

 ```
 components